PESTEL Analysis for Strategic Planning: Comprehensive Guide [Updated for 2024]

-PESTEL framework is one of the popular strategy planning tools, it helps organizations to conduct an analysis of the external factors.
+PESTEL framework helps organizations to conduct an analysis of the external factors.
 In this article, we’ll show how a PESTEL template can be used to formulate strategic hypotheses and present them on a strategy map.

 Five Steps of PESTEL Analysis